 - Muscle weakness

 - Becoming unconscious

 While the unusual treatment for hypoglycemia is to give the person carbs, during Ramadan this might be perceived as a violation of the person's faith.

-That said, for clients with type II diabetes, Ramadan might be offer a teachable moment where personal trainers can talk to the client about how weight loss and exercise can help improve – maybe even reverse – their diabetes.
+That said, for clients with type II diabetes, Ramadan might be a teachable moment where fitness trainers can talk to the client about how weight loss and exercise can help improve – maybe even reverse – their diabetes.
 I refer you to these posts I've written for more insights: